yhoazk/CarND-Functional-Safety/README.md

 The repo also contains an Architecture_Diagrams folder containing visuals that you will need to complete the reports.
 These visuals are in no particular order, and you will decide in which document or documents they belong.

-### Project Rubric
-You can find the project rubric in the classroom.

 ### Software